About Us

 Volunteering NQ is a leading Volunteer Resource Centre, connecting individual, corporate and groups of volunteers with great volunteer opportunities.

-We also provide training for volunteer managers and community organisations to strengthen the not-for-profit sector and networking events for the NFP, Business and Government sectors provide a platform for value adding relationships to be developed.
+We also provide training for volunteer managers and community organisations to strengthen the not-for-profit sector and host networking events for the NFP, Business and Government sectors providing a platform for value adding relationships to be developed.

-Our services are available in Townsville and expanding to Ingham, Charters Towers and the Burdekin.
+Our current services are only available in Townsville, with a vision to expanding to Palm Island, Ingham, Charters Towers and the Burdekin.

 Born and raised in the Townsville community.
 I am passionate about giving back and investing in the future of Townsville.